 For those looking into training courses as a platform for a new career, understanding the career options available at the end of the course is a must.

 Many training providers will be able to help you here.
 However, the best way to start is by asking about previous students’ career paths to understand what’s possible.

 Make The Most Of Your Training

 Once you’ve chosen your course, enrolled and got your start date in your calendar, it’s time for some more research.

-Whatever course you’re undertaking and for whatever reason, it’s essential you’re aware of all the ways you can make the most of your training.
+Whatever course you’re undertaking and for whatever reason, you should do what you can to make the most of the opportunity.